grillo-delmal/inochi-session-devtest/README.md

-# Inochi Session Nightly Builds
+# Inochi Session DevTest Builds

 This is not an official build of inochi-session.
 I use this system to check on the latest updates and to test new patches.
 Don't expect any warranty or support if you use the generated builds from this repository.